stat545ubc-2023/mda-nmhowes/mda-nmhowes03.md

 Write the 4 questions and any additional comments below.

 <!--- *****START HERE***** --->

+\#Through my data analysis I’ve found that I wanted to further investigate height/diameter of trees in relation to trees in Kitsilano and the amount of trees in certain nieghbourhoods.

 \#1: Are larger trees (diameter) in Kitsilano typically seen on the curb?